 Describe fair housing strategies and actions to achieve the goal.
+Describe juir nousing strategies and actions to achieve the goal.

 This information collection is authorized by Section 511 of the Quality Housing and Work Responsibility Act, which added a new section 5A to the U.S. Housing Act of 1937, as amended, which introduced the 5-Year and Annual PHA Plan.